- The data science industry is growing exponentially

 In this article, we will go through 9 of the top tips, we have for absolute beginners that will help you navigate through this obstacle-filled career path better and efficiently and begin the transition to data science effortlessly.

 Now, this article is for those folks who are trying to figure out their way in the data science industry.
-Analytics Vidhya’s new program– Blackbelt Accelerate is supposed to help beginners in data science find an answer to these questions and help them navigate their data science journey with a structured roadmap and live classes
+Analytics Vidhya’s Certified AI & ML BlackBelt Plus Program is supposed to help beginners in data science find an answer to these questions and help them navigate their data science journey with a structured roadmap and live classes

 1. Understand if You Can Become a Data Scientist